JohnnyParini/Rasp-PI-CM5-PWM/README.md

   A wrapper function that terminates the pin, i.e. unexports and disables it.
 It should be called at the end of the program

+# Things to be aware of
+The code should be run with root permissions, i.e. with sudo.
+Some files may not have write permissions by default.
+If running into trouble, try using the command "chmod" on "/sys/class/pwm/pwmchip[chip number]/pwm[channel id]/export" and "/sys/class/pwm/pwmchip[chip number]/pwm[channel id]/unexport"